-The PFM Benchmark has evolved over three years of operation into the largest peer to peer comparison initiative in the sector.
-111 companies participated in 2018, with average index scores increasing from 49 to 56 over the period.
+The PFM Benchmark has evolved over three years of operation into the largest peer-to-peer comparison initiative in the sector.
+111 companies participated in 2018, an increase of 106% since 2015, with average index scores increasing from 49 to 56 since the start of the full program.

 Third year of benchmarking following a successful pilot

 Growth in participation now 111 companies

 (87 Benchmark, 24 Consumption Tracker)

 Spotlight on the Founders Club

 Of the 87 companies who completed the benchmark survey this year, 43 have completed it three years in a row.
 These 43 companies formed the Founders Club, outperforming their peers by 12.5%, with ALDI, Burberry and Woolworths recording the biggest improvements.
 (If we take into consideration all 111 participants, 81 percent have continued in the program in one form or the other for the past three years.)

 43 companies (60% of the original 71) participated consecutively across 3 years

 The Founders Club are